MarkNjunge/nest-boilerplate/README.md

 To take advantage of TypeORM's [ability to generate migrations](https://typeorm.io/#/migrations/) by inspecting your entities, the cli needs to be configured.
 Create a `.env` file based on [.env.sample](.env.sample).

-You can then generate migrations using `yarn migration:generate <your_migration_name>`.
+You can then generate migrations using `npm run migration:generate <your_migration_name>`.
-You can also use `yarn migration:create <your_migration_name>` to only create the file and write the migration logic yourself.
+You can also use `npm run migration:create <your_migration_name>` to only create the file and write the migration logic yourself.

-When the server starts, migrations will run automatically, or, you can run the migrations using `yarn migration:run`
+When the server starts, migrations will run automatically, or, you can run the migrations using `npm run migration:run`

 ## Swagger